-Harvest Hosts is a RV membership program that connects RVers with farms, vineyards, and other agricultural locations.
-It is a membership we’ve been thinking about getting for a while now, and we finally pulled the trigger when we ventured to southern central Kentucky, on our way north from Nashville.
+Harvest Hosts is a RV membership program that connects RVers with farms, vineyards, and other agricultural locations as well as golf courses and churches.
+It is an annual membership that we started using early in our RV adventures in 2016 when we ventured to southern central Kentucky, on our way north from Nashville.

 We eagerly agreed and then situated ourselves on their property – surrounded by curious young heffers who will join the milking lot when their older.
 (We would learn so much more about the cows during our stay.)